Ezike/Gaze/README.md

-# Gaze - Astronomy picture of the day
+# Gaze - Astronomy Picture of the Day

 Android app to display astronomy picture of the day provided by NASA open API (https://api.nasa.gov/api.html#apod)